McLean Financial Services Navigation

-10 things you wish they taught in school that benefit you when applying for a mortgage and related insurances.
+10 things you need to know when applying for a mortgage and related insurances.

 Memories of school include (gloopy) custard, telling your bestie to also sharpen their pencil so that the two of you can chat at the bin [not sure how the teacher let this happen, I mean how many times do you need to use your white colouring pencil], being excited about favourite lessons, assemblies to find out the tea about what’s happening at school, being the best at something, and the childhood fantasy of imagining the world as a place that’s cooler than it really was.